viktorglemne/WEfit-store/README.md

 </div>

-This is one of the first PHP project i been doing.
+This is one of the first PHP project i have done.

 It contains relative basic concept of PHP but have a strict structure between html, php and css.
 All syntaxes are separated in different files for a more clarity in the code and to be more readable.